 However, there are actually quite a few weighty reasons why having a custom domain is important.

 andcards is really into customers’ success, which is impossible without strong branding.
-That’s why your management platform developed by us will remain truly yours and reside on your domain.
+That’s why your coworking management platform developed by us will remain truly yours and reside on your domain.

 For most coworking spaces attracting new customers and earning more money are critical matters.
 Your management app can be really helpful here if it allows making your resources and amenities publicly available like andcards does.
 Here’s how it works.